 - The teacher shall confer with the parent/guardian of students not meeting test standards.
-The teacher shall discuss (via telephone or in person) with the parent/guardian summer school and retesting requirements. - Students who do not score at least a Level III on an End-of-Grade or End-of-Course test are required to participate in summer school and retesting to be eligible for course credit or promotion.
+The teacher shall discuss (via telephone or in person) with the parent/guardian summer school and retesting requirements. - Students who do not score at least a Level III on an End-of-Grade or End-of-Course test-are may be required to participate in summer school and retesting readministration of the test to be eligible for course credit or promotion.